UK invoice checklist for service businesses

 - Payment reference matches the invoice number

-- Bank transfer details are clear for the customer
+- Bank details are clear for the customer

 - Payment status starts as awaiting payment